 (d) to provide input from the user community to the ICANN Directors and

 5. Membership shall expire 30 days after the annual election of Directors and must be renewed annually.
 Unless otherwise specified, renewal will generally be effective upon electronic confirmation by the member of the accuracy of existing registration data.
 Members shall be required to notify ICANN of any changes of address (e-mail and postal) during the term of membership.
 Failure to do so may result in deletion from the membership list or ineligibility to vote.
-1 above.
-ICANN may take reasonable steps to assure that these goals are met.
-Members who submit fraudulent or inaccurate data shall be deleted from the membership list.
-Multiple applications from the same organization or individual shall be deleted from the list.
-12 below, in a true, accurate and timely fashion.

 - physical mail address